HallettCode/HallettMSE/README.md

 To change the ROM, open the source code and change the name of the ROM from the line `self.rom_name = "roms\\CHIP-8\\pong.rom"`

 ## System Requirements
-HallettMSE requires a Windows PC that can run Python 3.6, with Pygame installed.
+HallettMSE requires a Windows PC that can run Python 3.6, with Pygame and Numpy installed.
 Please note that the sound for the CHIP-8 and SCHIP emulator is generated using Winsound, which is windows only.
 Support for Linux is coming soon

+## Notes
+The new experimental renderer introduced in version 2.0a along with Superchip requires Numpy as a dependency.
+Please ensure that both Pygame and Numpy is installed in your Python 3 environment.

 ## Changelog